Leading as the wealthiest black billionaire is still Nigeria’s business mogul, Aliko Dangote.

 Industry: Media (Television)

 According to Forbes, she is the richest self-made woman in America.
 The Queen of talk shows was the richest black woman in the world for 11 years.
-Oprah is currently the wealthiest billionaire from the African-American Community.
+Oprah is currently the wealthiest billionaire in the African-American Community.

 In 2006, the media personality was the highest paid TV personality in the world with an estimated $260 million; and a 2013 salary of $75 million.